 - behavioral and emotional liability

 In the United States, ADHD affects a larger number of people.
-According to a study published in 2014, 4.4 percent of U.S. adults have been diagnosed with ADHD versus only 1.4 percent diagnosed with bipolar disorder.
+According to a published in 2014, 4.4 percent of U.S. adults have been diagnosed with ADHD versus only 1.4 percent diagnosed with bipolar disorder.